Portrait of the Gozzadini Family

-Portrait of the Gozzadini Family (Italian: La Famiglia Gozzadini) (never formally titled) is a 1584 oil on canvas painting by Bolognese artist Lavinia Fontana.
+Portrait of the Gozzadini Family (Italian: La Famiglia Gozzadini) (never formally titled) is an oil on canvas painting by Bolognese artist Lavinia Fontana, from 1584.
 It hangs in the Pinacoteca Nazionale, in Bologna.

 Painting

 This Mannerist painting depicts Laudomia Gozzadini, the painting's commissioner, and her sister Ginevra in the foreground, their father Senator Ulisse Gozzadini seated with them, and their husbands Camillo and Annibale standing behind.
 Ulisse and Ginevra, who are linked by his hand on her arm, were deceased at the time of the painting.
 Between her and her late family, Laudomia's hand rests on a dog, a symbol of fidelity, perhaps symbolizing her loyalty to their memory.
 In the back of the portrait, another small black dog reflects the masculine wandering of the sisters' husbands.
 The two women are dressed in full wedding regalia, Laudomia in a bold red that sets her apart from the other more neutrally attired subjects.
 Camillo's sword and cross signify his identity as a knight of the Portuguese Order of Christ, while the paper in Annibale's hand may allude to his control over the sisters' finances.